PUBG Mobile New State release date, price, trailer and everything we know so far

 iOS pre-orders will ‘open soon’, according to the developer.
 There's also a bonus for people who pre-register – you’ll receive a limited edition vehicle skin.

-In terms of price, again, there’s still no official information.
-If PUBG Mobile is anything to go by, we’d expect PUBG: New State to be free to download and play, but also littered with purchasable in-game content like skins, weapons and future expansions.
+In terms of price, the game will be free-to-play.
+We expect PUBG: New State to be free to download and play, but like its predecessor PUBG, also littered with purchasable in-game content like skins, weapons and future expansions.

-Having said that, with the developers of the original game on board (which costs $30 / £30 / around AU$40), there’s every chance that PUBG: New State might cost money to download, after all.
+Having said that, with the developers of the original game on board (which costs $30 / £30 / around AU$40), there’s every chance that PUBG: New State might be free in a limited trial version and cost money to download in full.
 Even so, we wouldn’t anticipate a mobile game to cost anymore than the $5 (£5 / AU$6) mark.

 What we know it'll bring